GULFSTREAM “COUGAR”€

 Key Takeaways:

-• The Gulfstream American Cougar, introduced in 1977, is a "light twin" aircraft known for its fuel efficiency and four-place seating, powered by two 160-hp Lycoming engines.
+• The Gulfstream American Cougar, introduced in 1977, is a four-place (expandable to six) "light twin" aircraft powered by two 160-hp Lycoming engines.

-• It incorporates advanced construction techniques, including space-age metal-to-metal bonding and high-strength aluminum honeycomb similar to military jets.
+• The aircraft utilizes advanced construction techniques, including space-age metal-to-metal bonding and high-strength honeycomb "aluminum sandwich" materials, similar to those found in military jets.

 See a mistake?
 Contact us.